 Wray Castle to Blelham Tarn circular walk

-An interesting circular walk from Wray Castle, taking in Blelham Tarn and returning via Lake Windermere shoreline.
+An interesting circular walk from Wray Castle, taking in Blelham Tarn and returning via Windermere shoreline.
 From the Ice Age to the Iron Age, medieval monks to Victorian visionaries, this walk combines tranquil beauty, great views and fascinating stories from the past.

 Wray Castle car park, grid ref: NY375010